 If the speaker locations have not yet been established then do so now.
-Assess the ceiling area for possible concealed obstructions such as wiring, plumbing, heating ducts, etc. This is best done through an attic crawl space if available.
+Assess the ceiling or wall area for possible concealed obstructions such as wiring, plumbing, heating ducts, etc. For the ceiling this is best done through an attic crawl space if available.
 Absence of a crawl space will require greater study of observable clues and may possibly require the use of inspection holes and inspection tools (camera, mirror, flashlight, etc.).
-Use a "stud finder" to locate the positions of the joists or rafters.
-We recommend that the edge of the holes be at least 3⁄4" (19mm) away from joists or rafters whenever possible.
+Use a "stud finder" to locate the positions of the joists or studs.
+We recommend that the edge of the speaker holes be at least 3⁄4" (19mm) away from joists or studs whenever possible to allow clearance for the toggle clamps.

-Once the speaker locations are established use the paper template (the outside of the outer cardboard disc) or the plastic protractor provided with your speaker to mark the speaker cutout.
-The hole diameters for the various speakers are marked on the protractor.
+Once the speaker locations are established use the cardboard template (the outside of the inner cardboard disk) or the plastic compass provided with your speaker to draw the speaker cut-out.
+The hole diameters for the various speakers are marked on the compass.
+The cardboard templates may also be used as a visual aid for placement of the speakers.
+Temporarily hold the templates in place with a push tack or tape.

 Using the proper tool, cut the appropriate sized hole in the wall.
 On drywall, clean cuts can be made with a drywall saw.
+Cut the hole to the inside of the drawn circle.

-If the cable has not yet been run, do so now that you have access to the ceiling's interior.
-Once the speaker cable has been run, pull the end of the cable out of the ceiling, strip back a section of the jacket as needed, and then expose $\frac{1}{2}$ " (13mm) of each conductor.
+If the cable has not yet been run, do so now that you have access to the ceiling or wall's interior.
+Once the speaker cable has been run, pull the end of the cable out of the speaker cut-out, strip back a section of the jacket as needed, and then expose 1⁄2" (13mm) of each conductor.

 To aid in speaker performance, a fibrous material, such as fiberglass or polyester fiber, may be placed behind the speaker.
 This may also help to reduce unwanted sound from being transmitted into adjoining rooms.
 If the ceiling space has blown or loose insulation, it is important to prevent the insulation from entering the back of the speaker.
 This can be accomplished by placing a batt of fiberglass insulation, fabric barrier, or bag over the back of the speaker.

 Alternatively you may use an Insu-Flate ISF-147, which is an acoustically transparent fabric cover specifically designed for this application.
-Placing a rigid enclosure over the speakers can be done but the enclosure should be large enough not to degrade the performance of the speaker.
-Rigid enclosures of less than 0.75 cuft (21 liters)

-should be stuffed with acoustic insulation such as fiberglass.
+Placing a rigid enclosure behind the speakers can be done but the enclosure should be large enough not to degrade the performance of the speaker.
+Rigid enclosures of less than 0.75 cuft (21 liters) should be stuffed with acoustic insulation such as fiberglass.

-Remove the grilles from the speakers using the supplied tool by hooking the grille near its edge.
-As the drawing below shows, the speakers utilize Toggle Clamps which, after tightening, hold the speakers in place.
-Ensure that the toggle clamps are rotated into their "home" position.
+As the drawing shows, the speakers utilize Toggle Clamps which, after tightening, hold the speakers in place.
+Ensure that the toggle clamps are rotated into their "Home" position.
 This way, they will clear the edge of the cut-out.

 Verify that the speaker fits properly into the cut-out.
-If the hole should have been cut a little too large the flange on the frame should cover this.
+If the hole should have been cut a little too large the flange on the speaker should cover this.
 Remove the speaker from the hole.